-Your donor site will be chosen based on the size of the area that needs to be covered.
-Your surgeon will show you the area(s) that may be used as a donor site.
-Common sites are the upper thigh and buttock.
-You will be able to talk about it during your clinic visit before your surgery.
+Your surgeon will choose your donor site based on the size of the area that needs to be covered.
+They will show you the area that may be used as a donor site.
+Sites often used are the upper thigh and buttock.
+Your surgeon will talk with you about your donor site during your clinic visit before your surgery.

-Your recipient site may be covered with a pressure dressing or a wound VAC system.
+After your surgery, your recipient site may be covered with a pressure dressing or a wound VAC system.

-Your surgeon or nurse will remove the pressure dressing to evaluate your skin graft about 5 to 7 days after your surgery.
+Your surgeon or nurse will remove the pressure dressing about 5 to 7 days after your surgery.
 After the pressure dressing is removed, your recipient site will be covered with a Xeroform dressing.

 Caring for Your Sites